 .
 Moelleux tends to be a more pure gold color, and has flavors of honey, caramel and prunes.

 Vouvray goes very well with shellfish, lobsters, shrimp, and seafood.
-It should be drunk at around 47F - i.e. just warmer than fridge temperature.
+It should be drunk at around 47F - i.e. warmer than the 35F standard fridge temperature.
+Let your vouvray warm up a bit so you can better smell its flavors.
 Vouvray is usually drunk within 2 years of its release.